Penguins of Antarctica

 A colony of nesting chinstrap penguins

-There is always something to see at a penguin rookery, whatever time of year you are visiting.
-In November and early December, the colonies are bustling with activity as the birds lay and protect their eggs.
+There's always something to see at a penguin rookery, whatever time of year you visit.
+In November and early December, the colonies bustle with activity as the birds lay and protect their eggs.
 Predatory skuas and giant petrels are on the hunt for an easy meal from an unattended nest or a distracted parent-to-be.

-In late December the first chicks begin to hatch and the harried new parents are run ragged as they feed their rapidly growing nestlings.
-As the chicks grow more independent they leave the nests and begin to explore along with newfound friends.
+In late December, the first chicks begin to hatch and the harried new parents are run ragged as they feed their rapidly growing nestlings.
+As the chicks grow more independent in January or February, they leave the nests and begin to explore along with newfound friends.

-By March many parents are returning to sea for good, abandoning their chicks and pushing them into fending for themselves.
-The chicks look comical as their downy feathers are pushed out by their new waterproof coat and their curiosity and hunger leads them into all sorts of scrapes.
-Meanwhile, some grumpy-looking adults can be found huddled in quiet spots, going through a “catastrophic moult” as they grow in a new set of feathers.
+By March many parents are returning to sea for good, abandoning their chicks and forcing them to fend for themselves.
+The chicks look comical as their new waterproof coat pushes out their downy feathers and their curiosity and hunger lead them into all sorts of scrapes.
+Meanwhile, some grumpy-looking adults huddle in quiet spots, going through a “catastrophic moult” as they grow in a new set of feathers.

-It’s important to give these birds plenty of space as they cannot feed until they are waterproof again, which can mean weeks without food - staying still and conserving energy is vital.
+It’s important to give these birds plenty of space as they can’t feed until they’re waterproof again, which may mean weeks without food.
+For them, staying still and conserving energy is vital.

 Top tips for penguin watching

-Watching penguins is a favourite activity for the Swoop team when we’re in Antarctica, and we’ve pooled all of our top tips to help you make the most of your time with these comical creatures.
+Watching penguins is a favourite activity of the Swoop team when we’re in Antarctica, so we’ve pooled all our top tips to help you make the most of your time with these comical creatures.

 Don’t forget the shoreline

-Watching them indecisively gather waiting for the perfect moment to dive in can be hilarious.
-Even better is watching them rocket out of the water on the way back in.
-This can be especially fun if they’re leaping up onto icy ledges.
+Watching these charismatic creatures indecisively gather, waiting for the perfect moment to dive in, can be hilarious.
+Even better is witnessing them rocket out of the water on the way back out – especially fun if they’re leaping up onto icy ledges.
 Photographers can get some brilliant action shots with a bit of patience.

 Keep your distance

-Once you reach the edge of a penguin rookery it is absolutely essential to stick to the IAATO (International Association of Antarctica Tour Operators) regulations and keep a safe and respectful distance from the penguins at all times.
+Once you reach the edge of a rookery, it’s essential to stick to International Association of Antarctica Tour Operators (IAATO) regulations and keep a safe and respectful distance from the penguins at all times.

-The expedition team will usually plant various crossed flag poles to illustrate where you must not cross but sometimes common sense is required.
-You cannot walk through or into the rookery itself and the key is to avoid doing anything that would interrupt or alter their normal behaviour.
+The expedition team will usually plant various crossed flag poles to show where you must not cross, but sometimes you’ll need to use your common sense.
+You can’t walk through or into the rookery itself, and the key is to avoid doing anything that would alter the penguins’ normal behaviour.

-As with all wildlife, the best thing to do is sit quietly and enjoy!
+As with all wildlife, the best thing to do is stand quietly and enjoy!

 Watch out for the pink snow

-When approaching a rookery you will start to notice patches of pink snow – please avoid standing or sitting in these.
-Penguin poo is often dyed pink as a result of the key component of their diets: krill.
+When approaching a rookery you’ll start to notice patches of pink snow – please avoid standing in these.
+Penguin poo is often dyed pink from a key component of their diets: krill.
 This discolouration of the snow actually helps scientists studying satellite images to find new colonies of penguins from space!

-This is one of the reasons you will need to make sure you give your boots a thorough scrub every time you come back aboard, to avoid biosecurity contamination from one landing site to the next.
+This is one of the reasons you'll need to give your boots a thorough scrub every time you come back aboard to avoid biosecurity contamination from one landing site to the next.

 A penguin rookery on the Antarctic Peninsula